euzureau/angular-sid/README.md

 Testing
 -------
-100% of the current code is covered with unit tests.
+100% of the current project code is covered by unit tests.
 * exec:
 ```sh
 grunt test